Do you have a question about 2020 NCRI Cancer Conference? Take a look at the most frequently asked questions below:

-Selected presenters will also have the opportunity to present their work on a printed poster (by booking a poster board on a specific day only.
+Selected presenters will also have the opportunity to present their work on a printed poster by booking a poster board for a specific day only.
 Selected presenters will also have the opportunity to present orally by booking an oral presentation slot in one of the silent theatres in the Exhibition Hall.
 A silent theatre is an informal presentation area within the Exhibition Hall where people can hear the presenter through headphones.
-Further information on this will be provided if your abstract is successful).
+Further information on this will be provided if your abstract is successful.

 All posters will be presented electronically at the 2020 NCRI Cancer Conference.

 Selected presenters will have the opportunity to bring along a printed copy of their e-poster which will be displayed in the Exhibition Hall during one of three sessions.
 Printed posters must fit the poster board area which is 2m x 1m (portrait).
 We advise that your poster size is A0 portrait.
 Landscape posters cannot be accommodated.
 If you want to prepare a handout for participants with a summary of your poster or a link to your e-poster, this must be no larger than A5 to fit in the document holder that will be provided on poster boards.
 Handouts placed on the floor will be removed for health and safety reasons.
 Please note: poster boards will only be allocated to a selected number of abstracts and to presenters who specified that they will be bringing a paper copy when submitting their e-poster.